Rasol, Odisha: Festivals

 There are multiple festivals observed in Rasol and the surrounding villages.
 The largest celebrations are during Dolajatra/Holi, Laxmi Puja, Jhamu Jatra, Janmashtami, and Ratha jatra.

+A festival is celebrated in Rasol which is not celebrated anywhere else in the world.
+The name of that festival is Pana Yatra.
+This festival was started about 20-22 years ago.
+This festival is celebrated for 4 days every year.
+Pana Yatra falls on 13/14 April every year.

 Laxmi Puja and Jhamujatra are of particular importance, and hence have large celebrations every year.